 The members of the BOT all have impressive credentials, so let’s look at some possible explanations for how they dropped the ball so badly with Gibson’s Bakery:

-These explanations can occur individually or in any combination.
+These explanations can occur or in any combination.
 A good obfuscator/counterfeiter can juggle all these explanations with the smoothest artistry imaginable.

 Counterfeit warriors at Oberlin College

 The email below sent to Oberlin College president Marvin Krislov shows how tone-deaf the counterfeit warriors in the college leadership were in the TDS panic after the Gibson robbery: